 BACK TO THE ROOTS

 As chefs showcase their ingenuity and glamorize ethnic foods, they should also respect the culture by first understanding the flavors and processes, along with the history behind it, rather than taking the easy route and labeling dishes that aren’t what they truly are.
-There may be a thin line separating the appropriation of cultural food and a new creation born out of food marriage, but it’s definitely something not hard to tread.
+There may be a thin line separating the appropriation of cultural food and a new creation borne out of food marriage, but it’s definitely something not hard to tread.
 It just takes a more conscious effort, something Sarthou has displayed throughout his career.

 “I have become extremely obsessed with becoming more culturally appropriate with my cuisine,” he says.
 “And it has been a difficult process, learning and unlearning at the same time to be able to distill my thoughts and express my ideas more clearly in my food.”

 As for Zaguirre, being culturally appropriate is the least of his worries.
 “Being able to express, tell a story or translate memories, emotions and stories into flavors, tastes and textures is of utmost importance, that’s why I kind of call it expressionist cuisine.
 It is how I express my craft,” he says.

 The industry has reached an era in which chefs are being forced to walk on eggshells to avoid discriminating cultures and disregarding individuality.
 In a way, it’s a good reminder of where they should stand.
 But it shouldn’t be daunting to the point that courtesy is already suppressing creativity and restricting possibilities.
-In the end, yes, they should pay respect to tradition, but never should it compromise their imaginations.
+In the end, yes, they should pay respect to tradition, but never should it compromise their imagination.